 RECIPE VARIATIONS & SUBSTITUTIONS

 You can substitute corn flour or arrowroot powder instead of the bentonite clay, however the bentonite clay has a better application to skin and stays put for longer, whereas these substitutes are easily dusted or wiped off.
 A better option is to substitute any other natural clay, but just keep the colour of the clay in mind, because it will affect the colour of your eyeshadow.
 Bentonite clay is the closest to a white coloured clay.
 Rhassoul clay, Yellow French clay and Kaolin clay are good alternatives.
 Rhassoul clay has a reddish brown tint, so bear that in mind.

 You can adjust the strength of the colour by adding more or less iron oxide to the clay base.
-You can also mix more than one iron oxide colour (eg. you could combine yellow iron oxide with black iron oxide, or with zinc oxide).
+You can also mix more than one iron oxide together to achieve different shades (eg. you could combine yellow iron oxide with black iron oxide, or with zinc oxide).